favourayorinde/Billion-Contextualizer/README.md

 # Billion-Contextualizer
- A simple calculator that rephrases numerica values into metaphors.
+ A simple calculator that rephrases numerical values into metaphors.